Robert Austin Wynns Player Props: Rockies vs. Nationals

-The Colorado Rockies, including Robert Austin Wynns and his .450 slugging percentage in past 10 games, including two extra-base hits but no homers), take on starting pitcher Trevor Williams and the Washington Nationals at Nationals Park, Tuesday at 7:05 PM ET.
+The Colorado Rockies, including Robert Austin Wynns and his .450 slugging percentage in past 10 games, including two extra-base hits but no homers), battle starting pitcher Jake Irvin and the Washington Nationals at Nationals Park, Wednesday at 12:05 PM ET.

-In his most recent game he had a one-hit showing (1-for-3) against the Marlins.
+In his last game, he went 1-for-3 with a double against the Marlins.

 Robert Austin Wynns Game Info & Props vs. the Nationals